Day Drinker: Production

 In October 2024, it was announced that an action thriller film directed by Marc Webb and written by Zach Dean was in development, with Johnny Depp and Penélope Cruz cast in the lead roles.
 In February 2025, Madelyn Cline joined the cast.
 Sydney Sweeney had previously been reported for the part.
 In April 2025, Manu Ríos, Arón Piper, Juan Diego Botto, and Anika Boyle joined the cast.

 Day Drinker is a Thunder Road, IN.2, and Nostromo production.
 Principal photography began on April 14, 2025, in Spain.
 Shooting locations in the island of Tenerife included the Auditorio de Tenerife in Santa Cruz.
 Filming was previously set to commence in February 2025.
 Filming wrapped by October 2025.

 Release

 In July 2025, Leone Film Group and Rai Cinema acquired Italian distribution rights to the film from Lionsgate.
+Diamond Films secured distribution in Spain.
+Day Drinker is scheduled to be released in the United States on March 26, 2027.